icopy-site/awesome/docs/awesome/awesome-cl.md

 * [JSCL](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
 Lacks CLOS, format and loop.
 * [CL-JavaScript](http://marijnhaverbeke.nl/cl-javascript/) - A translator from Javascript to Common Lisp.
 Not available on Quicklisp.
 [Expat][14].
 * [Wuwei](https://github.com/mtravers/wuwei/) - A toolkit to build Ajax-based web pages.
 [MIT][200].
-* [SmackJack](https://github.com/aarvid/SmackJack) - An Ajax Common Lisp Library using parenscript to generate javascript and hunchentoot (https://github.com/CodyReichert/awesome-cl/blob/master/for now) as the web server.
+* [SmackJack](https://github.com/aarvid/SmackJack) - An Ajax Common Lisp Library using parenscript to generate javascript and hunchentoot (for now) as the web server.
 Also allows a server-side lisp function to call a client-side parenscript one.
 [MIT][200].
 * [Panic](https://github.com/michaeljforster/panic), a Parenscript library for React.
 Not in Quicklisp.
 [MIT][200].
 Its [TodoMVC example](https://github.com/40ants/todomvc/blob/common-lisp-example/examples/common-lisp-react/src/app.lisp).

 See also